TreeMap Chart: A Data Visualization Technique

 Treemapping is a data visualization technique that is used to display hierarchical data using nested rectangles.
 Also, The treemap chart is created based on this technique of data visualization.
 Here, Charting facilitates the desired analysis only when data is usually visualized on the right type of chart.

 It is utilized for representing hierarchical data in a tree-like structure.
 Here, Data is organized as branches and sub-branches.
 Further, it is represented using rectangles.
 Based on the quantitative variables associated with each rectangle, The dimensions and plot colors of it are calculated.
 Here, each rectangle represents two numerical values.
 Also, You can drill down within the data to, theoretically, an unlimited number of levels if needed.
 So this makes it an at-a-glance snapshot distinguishing between categories and data values very easy.

 Now, Let’s Take a look at the chart sample shown below:

 If in case you’ve worked with data visualization extensively, you’d know that this varies not just the only the basis of your data. but it also depends on the kind of analysis you want to facilitate.

-Like every other chart type and data visualization technique, the treemap charts work well only if it can be used in situations that justify its use case.
-Now, Let’s take a look at what are the ideal use instances that warrant the use of a treemap chart:
+Like every other chart type and data visualization technique, It work well only if it can be used in situations that justify its use case.
+Now, Let’s take a look at what are the ideal use instances that warrant the use of a treemap: